George Washington Riggs: Early life

-Riggs was born in Georgetown, D.C. (now part of Washington), the son of Elisha Riggs and his first wife, Alice (née Lawrason) Riggs.
-After his mother's death in 1817, he father remarried to Mary Ann Karrick with whom he had several more children, in 1822.
+Riggs was born in Georgetown, D.C., which is now part of Washington, D.C., the son of Elisha Riggs and his first wife, Alice (née Lawrason) Riggs.
+After his mother's death in 1817, his father remarried to Mary Ann Karrick with whom he had several more children, in 1822.

 His grandfather was silversmith Lt.
 Samuel Riggs, and his great-grandfather was John Riggs, who was mentioned in a will in Anne Arundel County, Maryland, as early as 1716.
 George was brought up in Baltimore, to which his father removed after he took George Peabody into partnership and established the firm of Riggs & Peabody there.
 He went to the Round Hill School kept by George Bancroft and Joseph Green Cogswell at Northampton, Massachusetts, and entered Yale College in 1829, but left some time in his junior year.
 He traveled abroad, and, returning to America, worked for his father in the mercantile firm of Riggs, Taylor & Company in New York City.